 Besides the horses, there were also other animals to be admired in the Circus Maximus.
 In 186 BC, Marcus Fulvius Nobiliore introduced lions and leopards to the public, after returning victoriously from Greece.

 From that moment, exotic animals—that were never seen before—became an essential element of public entertainment.
 There were various ways in which they were exhibited.
 From bloody fights between them (or against gladiators) to shows where they were simply put on display in large cages.

 As much as many animals were praised, this also had a downside.
-The violent and raw aspect of entertainment led to the death of a large number of animals.
-The number of animals killed during races and games was innumerable.
-Only the inauguration of the Circus Maximus and that of Pompey’s theater cost the lives of more than a thousand animals.
+The violent and raw aspect of entertainment led to the death of a large number of beasts.
+The total number of animals killed during races and games was innumerable.
+Only the inauguration of the Circus Maximus and that of Pompey’s theater cost the lives of more than a thousand creatures.

 Aside from chariot races, the Circus Maximus was also used for other types of mass entertainment.
 The Ludus Troianus, for example, were equestrian parades that simulated battles, presented by young Roman aristocrats.